Briony Molyneux.

 Her experience also extends to dealing with freezing and forfeiture orders made by authorities such as the SFO and NCA.

-She is instructed on a regular basis to deal with Registrant’s regulatory proceedings at all levels including restoration applications, interim orders, substantive order reviews and substantive hearings.
+Briony is instructed on a regular basis to deal with Registrant’s regulatory proceedings at all levels including restoration applications, interim orders, substantive order reviews and substantive hearings and has over 7 yrs. experience in this area of practice.

 She is confident and knowledgeable about the processes and current case law applicable often securing great results for her clients.

-Following her successful application to join the list of ‘Specialist Regulatory Advocates’ early in 2019 she also now has experience prosecuting for the CQC and Health and Safety Executive in a variety of cases.
+Following her successful application to join the list of ‘Specialist Regulatory Advocates’ Briony has garnered significant experience prosecuting for the CQC and Health and Safety Executive in a variety of cases.
+She has advised on CQC cases from the beginning of proceedings, often achieving settlement, but on contested appeals, has experience of representing Regulators in full appeal hearings, appearing before panels at the Administration Court on a number of occasions.

 She has also developed a specialism in dealing with taxi licensing appeals in front of TFL or local Councils, and undertakes other licensing authority matters such as appeals against the SIA.